input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ### Delegation of Cold Wallets

-Using pointer addresses for delegation requires to move funds to a new address in order to re-delegate.
+Using pointer addresses for delegation requires the owner to move funds to a new address in order to re-delegate.
 For hot wallets, this is fine, but not so for cold wallets: cold wallets are meant to be placed in a vault or buried underground for long-term safe storage, while the